Accounts are created on an 'as requested' basis. Each registered

 Monthly Fee: Negotiable

-Beyond 'development support' an optional service is
+Beyond development support an optional service is

-'implementation support'.
+implementation support.
 Implementation support

 involves support beyond solving platform-specific